motherjones/newsquiz/README.md

 [Demo spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc#gid=0)

-### 2) Set up your index.html page (this is the html page that has to go up on S3):
+### Modify your project files (required)

-Try the following (don't forget to grab your spreadsheet key):
+Set up your index.html page (this is the html page that has to go up on S3).
+Use the following (don't forget to grab your spreadsheet key):

 ```html
 <!DOCTYPE html>